philpagel/PCE174-communication/protocol.md

 # PCE-174 light meter protocol description

-The light meter uses a binary protocol over the serial connection.
+The light meter uses a binary protocol over a serial connection.
 Therefore, talking to it manually through a terminal program is not fun.

-The protocol documentation and implementation started from a chinglish piece of documentation that I got my hands on.
+The protocol documentation and implementation started from 3 pages of chinglish documentation that PCE was kind enough to send to me (Thanks a lot for that!).
 As it turns out, the documentation is sketchy and partially incorrect, so quite a bit of reverse engineering went into this, too.

 I'd provide the original documentation here but don't feel like getting sued for copyright violations.
 So if you want it ask nicely and PCE or Extech may send it to you, too.

-*Caution:* This is still work in process and I am updating this document and the script as I learn.
-So don't complain if it wrecks your car, explodes your house or harms a kitten.
+*Caution:* This represents my current knowledge – or what I believe I know.
+No warranty, so don't complain if it wrecks your car, explodes your house or harms a kitten.

 ## Sending commands